-On April 27, 2014, a charter was granted to Ralph Kemp, Sr. Knights of Pythagoras Council #42 from the Georgia Council of the Order of The Knights of Pythagoras in Atlanta, Georgia.
-The authority was given to Gate City Lodge No. 42 to organize a Knights of Pythagoras Council.
-The Council was named after HPGM Ralph Kemp, Sr. one of the esteemed and prestige Past Master of Gate City Lodge No. 42.
+Ralph Kemp, Sr. Knights of Pythagoras Council #42 was established on April 27, 2014, under the authorization of the Georgia Council of the Order of The Knights of Pythagoras.
+Gate City Lodge No. 42 was given the responsibility to organize the Knights of Pythagoras Council in Atlanta, Georgia, and it was named after one of its esteemed Past Masters, HPGM Ralph Kemp, Sr.

 The Past Master Knights of Ralph Kemp, Sr. KOP#42